 Hydration Tips for Pregnancy in the Summer

-The summer can be challenging for anybody when it comes to staying hydrated.
+The summer can be challenging for pregnancy when it comes to staying hydrated.
 Here are some tips to staying well-watered even in the hottest months of the year.

 - Don’t wait for the feeling of thirst to start drinking water.
 Often times, if you’re feeling thirsty you’re already dehydrated.